Multi-Sector Partnerships

 Partnering with Sompo Japan Insurance, JNPOC has collaborated with local environmental NPOs/NGOs to implement the Save Japan Project throughout all 47 prefectures in Japan.
 The project aims to raise public awareness on the protection of endangered species.
 Our ongoing recovery effort grapples with the rapidly increasing destruction of endangered species’ environments.
 About 25,000 people have participated in 476 environmental workshops and events held across Japan.

-Save Japan Project (Japanese)
+Save Japan Project website (Japanese)

-Green Gift Project
+Green Gift Project (Ended)

 Corporation x local Environmental Partnership Offices x environmental nonprofits

-Green Gift Project (Japanese)
+Green Gift Project website (Japanese)

-Dong-do-co Project
+Dong-do-co Project (Ended)

 Foundation x local community centers for children x nonprofits x children